Ravindra0849/Ravindra0849/README.md

 =====================================
 AWS DevOps Engineer
 -------------------
-• Professional experience of 4 years as an AWS DevOps Engineer with designing, implementing, and maintaining DevOps pipelines.
+• Professional experience as an AWS DevOps Engineer with designing, implementing, and maintaining DevOps pipelines.
 Proficient in a wide range of DevOps tools and practices, focused on enhancing development efficiency, continuous integration, continuous delivery, and infrastructure automation in the information technology and services industry.

 <!-- GIF -->
 <img align="right" height="300" width="500" src="https://raw.githubusercontent.com/mikonoid/mikonoid/main/images/gifs/coder3.gif" />